ajpotts01/bookmarkr/README.md

 # bookmarkr
-Bookmark manager app used to practice serverless + Blazor
+Bookmark manager app used to practice Django, DevSecOps, and serverless deployment